dottjt/nab-analyst-coding-exercise/README.md

 ## Future Improvements

-- Separate server and client folders with their own `package.json` files and `src` folder structures so it's not as messy.
+- Create seperate `package.json` and `src` folders for client and server code
-- Implement some kind of GraphQL server for retrieving the weather data.
+- Implement some kind of GraphQL server for retrieving the weather data
+- Write server tests, as well as integration tests
-- Extend tests to the server, and provide more unit tests
+- Extend the UI tests, they're pretty barebones
-- Create integration testing
+- Implement test coverage, along with linting and git hooks
-- Sufficient mobile responsiveness
+- Mobile responsiveness
+- Make it look waaayyyyyy nicer